natetowsley/obsidian_sync/01 School/CTI Accelerate/MicroInternship B/Week 1.md

 ```
 - If successful, explorer in VSCode will read OED [WSL: Ubuntu]
 - Then rebuild in container

+CURRENTLY AT Install and run OED in a terminal
 ---
 # References
 1.